 - Affordable food – street food costs $1 to $2

 - Affordable Airbnbs – you can find Airbnbs for less than $30 a night

 - Mercados – the markets are filled with crafts and trinkets

 - Short flight from Austin – just a hour and half direct flight!

-With that said, here’s my Mexico City travel guide to the best things to do in Mexico City and restaurants to eat at in the Coyocan, La Condesa, Roma, and Centro Historico neighborhoods.
+With that said, here’s my Mexico City travel guide to the best things to do in Mexico City and the best restaurants to eat at in the Coyocan, La Condesa, Roma, and Centro Historico neighborhoods.

 MEXICO CITY AIRPORT